 Recently, the monitoring data for the North East Dung Beetle Project was added to the Atlas of Living Australia as a collection.
 To view these records, please go to the Atlas of Living Australia

-The North East Regional Landcare Facilitator Project has recently produced a short film on Dung Beetles, with two versions, a summary 2 minute video, and a 7 minute story.
+The North East Regional Landcare Facilitator Project produced a short film on Dung Beetles, with two versions, a summary 2 minute video, and a 7 minute story.
 There is an accompanying fact sheet on beetles to go with this video.
 To see all, go to the CMA YouTube channel

 Below is the 7 minute video.